Last Updated: 2025-10-21 Tue 14:18

 The input line "SKIP" will skip a phase with a small penalty

 Students woefully stuck on a phase may skip it to the next phase with the input line SKIP.
-Be aware that this applies a small penalty to the overall score.
+Be aware that this applies a small penalty to the overall score AND changes the state of the random number generator so that if you revisit an earlier skipped phase, answers to later phases may change.

 4.2 Permission Denied Errors

-In come cases, the process of zipping an executable like puzzliebin then unzipping it leads to the permissions on it being set incorrectly.
+In some cases, the process of zipping an executable like puzzlebin then unzipping it leads to the permissions on it being set incorrectly.
 Below is a common permissions error and how to fix it by changing the permissions on puzzlebin.

 >> ./puzzlebin input.txt